 If you want to make your house more desirable for Christmas parties and Santa, you may have them installed before the holiday season.

-If you want to create a magnificent retreat in your master bedroom and a cozy location for family to gather around the fireplace in your living room, you can afford to have more than one created.
+If you want to create a magnificent retreat in your master bedroom and a cozy location for the family to gather around the fireplace in your living room, you can afford to have more than one created.

 Simple To Install

-Finally, homeowners with older homes that were not initially designed with fireplaces may safely and affordably install fires in their bedrooms, dining rooms, living rooms, and other areas to experience the pleasure and warmth of a fire.
+Finally, homeowners with older homes not initially designed with fireplaces may safely and affordably install fires in their bedrooms, dining rooms, living rooms, and other areas to experience the pleasure and warmth of a fire.

 Call immediately to talk with a designer about the options and availability of zero-clearance fireplaces and to determine the cost of having the fireplace you’ve always wanted to be installed in your home.